Caquenga's Revolt: Aftermath

 While Dominican accounts are not specific as to how long the revolt lasted, it is clear that Caquenga's followers caused significant damage to Nalfotan and the surrounding region.
-However, after nineteen years of proselytization in Nalfotan, Dominicans claimed to have baptized 4,670 people.
-According to the Dominicans, they achieved this through the help of Pagulayan and his sister, Balinan.
-Both devoted themselves entirely to the Catholic Church and served the Dominicans faithfully and proved to be very helpful during times of rebellion and drought.
+However, after nineteen years of proselytization in Nalfotan, the Dominicans claimed to have baptized 4,670 people.
+According to the Dominicans, they achieved this with the help of Pagulayan and his sister, Balinan.
+Both devoted themselves entirely to the Catholic Church, served the Dominicans faithfully, and proved to be very helpful during times of rebellion and drought.